VHF SRC Marine Radio Course

 The course is suitable for those who are looking to move onto more advanced powerboat courses, those who wish to take the Dayskipper Practical course, those who are looking to work commercially whether instructing or on coded boats and also for those who wish to study for their own development.
 It is suitable for both sailors and motor boaters.
 Our instructor uses a range of boats and is a Commercially Endorsed Yachtmaster Offshore for both Power & Sail.
 He works as a commercial skipper as well as instructing and sails for both leisure and work including on a youth sail training boat so has relevant examples he can bring into the course.

-Course topics include: the basics of seamanship, the essentials of coastal navigation and pilotage, chartwork, electronic charts, position fixing, plotting a course to steer, weather forecasting and meteorology, tides, collision regulations, construction, parts and equipment of a cruising boat, emergency and safety procedures including distress calls, use of flares, safety harnesses, lifejackets and liferafts.BOOK A PLACE ON THIS COURSE
+Course topics include: the basics of seamanship, the essentials of coastal navigation and pilotage, chartwork, electronic charts, position fixing, plotting a course to steer, weather forecasting and meteorology, tides, collision regulations, construction, parts and equipment of a cruising boat, emergency and safety procedures including distress calls, use of flares, safety harnesses, lifejackets and liferafts.Book Classroom Course OR Online Course Information

 RYA Yachtmaster Theory

-The RYA Coastal Skipper/Yachtmaster Offshore Shorebased Course otherwise known as Yachtmaster Theory is the next step after the Dayskipper Theory, refining the skills learnt and ficussing on advanced navigation and meterology.
+The RYA Coastal Skipper/Yachtmaster Offshore Shorebased Course otherwise known as Yachtmaster Theory is the next step after the Dayskipper Theory, refining the skills learnt and focussing on advanced navigation and meteorology.
 The course alongside the practical gives you the skills towards undertaking longer passages offshore.
 The course is run in the classroom and we usually run this over 6 days.

 The course is suitable for those who are looking to undertake the Advanced Powerboat Course or the Yachtmaster offshore practical courses and exams.
 It is suitable for both sailors and motor boaters.
 Our instructor uses a range of boats and is a Commercially Endorsed Yachtmaster Offshore for both Power & Sail.
 He works as a commercial skipper as well as instructing and sails for both leisure and work including on a youth sail training boat so has relevant examples he can bring into the course.